Charlie-Mei/nyc-data-playground/README.md

-# nyc-energy-dash
+# NYC Data Playground

-Deploying a dashboard to present monthly energy data form the US Energy Information Administration (EIA)
+A set of Python script to download NYC-related data through APIs.